Achkata1999/bank-transaction-pipeline/README.md

 **Example of a geographic anomaly**: If a user initiates a transaction in New York and another one in Tokyo within 30 minutes, the system will flag this as potentially fraudulent.

+## Postman Collection
+A **Postman collection** is provided in the root directory of the repository to help you quickly test the API.
+You can import it into your Postman application and use the predefined requests to interact with the system.

 ## API Endpoints

 ### Submit a Transaction